Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: Introduction

 The IceCube High-Energy Starting Event (HESE) 7.5-year data had nontrivial spectral features \cite{IceCube:2020wum, Esteban:2021tub}.
 The astrophysical acceleration mechanism spectra are expected to follow a power law as a function of energy.
 The deviation in the HESE observed spectrum from the power law can be explained by introducing strongly self-interacting neutrinos \cite{Esteban:2021tub, Carpio:2021jhu, Bustamante:2020mep, Mazumdar:2020ibx}.
 Moreover, strong neutrino self-interaction ($\nu$SI) mediated by scalar or vector bosons has gained a lot of attention as it can allow KeV-scale sterile neutrinos to be a viable dark matter candidate in the context of the famous Dodelson-Widrow mechanism \cite{DeGouvea:2019wpf, Kelly:2020pcy, Benso:2021hhh, Dhuria:2023yrw}.
-Additionally, introducing moderately strong self-interactions offers a framework to address several longstanding anomalies, including the Hubble tension \cite{Kreisch:2019yzn}, the muon \((g-2)\) discrepancy \cite{PhysRevD.105.L051702}.
-In the article \cite{PhysRevD.109.063007}, the author claims that recent gamma-ray events GRB221009A can be explained by the interaction of high-energy neutrinos with CMB neutrinos through nonstandard self-interaction mediated by light scalar bosons.
+Additionally, introducing moderately strong self-interactions offers a framework to address several long-standing anomalies, including the Hubble tension \cite{Kreisch:2019yzn, RoyChoudhury:2020dmd}, and discrepancy in the anomalous magnetic moment of the muon, \((g-2)_\mu\) \cite{PhysRevD.105.L051702}.
+In Ref. \cite{PhysRevD.109.063007}, the author claims that recent gamma-ray events GRB221009A can be explained by the interaction of high-energy neutrinos with CMB neutrinos through nonstandard self-interaction mediated by light scalar bosons.